apache/nuttx/examples/README.txt

 ^^^^^^^^^^^^^^^^

   This is a mindlessly simple loopback test on the console.
 Useful for testing new serial drivers.
+Configuration options include:

+  * CONFIG_EXAMPLES_SERLOOP_BUFIO
+      Use C buffered I/O (getchar/putchar) vs. raw console I/O
+      (read/read).
+The behavior of the NuttX getchar() call is very hostile unless you also set CONFIG_STDIO_BUFFER_SIZE=0.

 examples/udp
 ^^^^^^^^^^^^